What does it offer pupils?

 •Increase physical and emotional literacy and aid a growth mindset.

-•Increase intelligent self awareness
+•Increase intelligent self awareness and embodied mindfulness.

 It also importantly makes the learning process more comfortable.